-Volpaia is lovely for dining with a view but can be a bit touristed.
+Volpaia is lovely for dining with a view but can be a bit touristy.
 Call a day ahead to book a table on the edge with best views.

 We love the Greve restaurant almost opposite, but just before, the TIM shop.
 Down the street off Piazza Matteoti alongside Intesa bank.

 Vagliagli is very well rated for food.
-We have only eaten their once.
+We have only eaten there once.
 It is pricey so would be a special treat.

 Il Papavero is an osteria, recommended by chef and foody friends, in Barbischio just before Gaiole, we have not tried it yet.
 (0577 749063)

-Cantalici’s Petali Rosato is one of our favourites.
+Cantalici’s Petali Rosato is one of our favorites.
 We visited the winery and had a lovely tour and tasting.
 The historic mill is countered with contemporary fittings and art.
 Head for Gaiole, just before Gaiole take a right turn to Rietine.
-Drive all the way up until you find Contalici on your left.
+Drive all the way up until you find Cantalici on your left.